7728514rw/data_dedup_ICTB/README.md

-# Federated Unlearning Demo
+# Federated Unlearning Dashboard

 An interactive dashboard for experimenting with duplication attacks and GDPR-compliant unlearning.
-The frontend is built with **React + Vite + Tailwind**, while the backend (FastAPI) synthesises demo datasets, injects duplicates, and exposes progress/KPI endpoints.
+The frontend is built with **React + Vite + Tailwind**, while the backend (FastAPI) synthesises datasets, injects duplicates, and exposes progress/KPI endpoints.

 ## TL;DR Quickstart (classic view)
 If you prefer the original lightweight summary, here it is for reference: